amazon-archives/amazon-cognito-identity-js/README.md

     });
 </pre>

-**Use case 7.** Enabling MFA for a user on a pool that has an optional MFA setting.
+**Use case 7.** Enabling MFA for a user on a pool that has an optional MFA setting for an authenticated user.

 <pre class="prettyprint">
     cognitoUser.enableMFA(function(err, result) {